0xrusowsky/blog/content/articles/ethereum-virtual-machine-pt1.md

 ## EVM Basics

-The following section aims to explain the theory behind each of its components, as well as showcasing the core (an abstraction of cherrypicked snippets) of their `revm` implementation.
-The idea is to replicate the building blocks that a developer would code when implementing the EVM from scratch.
+The following section aims to explain the theory behind each of its components, as well as showcasing the essence of their `revm` implementation.
+Because of that, some of the provided snippets may differ from the original code, aiming to illustrate the foundational building blocks a developer would create when coding the EVM from scratch.
+As we delve into the intricacies of the yellow paper, we will refine these blocks to match the real `revm` implementation.

 The EVM is a stack-based machine that operates with a 1024-item-deep stack, where each item is a 256-bit word.
 It follows a [big endian](https://developer.mozilla.org/en-US/docs/Glossary/Endianness) byte ordering convention.